 The personal information that you provide to us or which is obtained through your dealings with us, will also be used by us or by processors on our behalf: to review your dealings with us including your purchasing and preferences; to review, develop and improve the trips and services that we offer; for market research purposes and for statistical analysis.

 We may wish to contact you by post, email and/or telephone with news, information and offers.
 To alter your marketing preferences please write to us at Customer Services Department, Black Tomato, LG Floor, 4-14 Tabernacle Street, London, EC2A 4LU.
 If you wish to obtain a copy of the personal information held about you, please write to the above address.
 We may make a charge for supplying this information as permitted by law.

 This contract is governed by English law and is subject to the jurisdiction of the English courts.
 You may however, choose the law and jurisdiction of Scotland and Northern Ireland if you wish to do so.

 We will endeavour to send your tickets, hotel vouchers and final information regarding your trip approximately 2 weeks prior to departure either by First Class post or e-mail.
 Once documents leave our offices we will not be responsible for their loss unless such loss is due to our negligence.
 If tickets or other documents need to be reissued all costs must be paid by you.

-All non-flight trips that we sell are protected under the ABTA scheme of financial protection.
-In the unlikely event of our insolvency, ABTA will ensure that customers booked on non-flight trips are not stranded abroad and will arrange to refund any money paid to us for an advance booking.
+We are a Member of ABTA which means you have the benefit of ABTA’s assistance and Code of Conduct.
+All the non-flight package holidays that we sell are covered by a scheme protecting your money if the supplier fails.
+In the unlikely event of our insolvency, ABTA will ensure that customers are not stranded abroad and will arrange to refund any money paid to us for an advance booking.

-Our registered office and principal place of business in the UK is at 40-42 Scrutton Street, London EC2A 3PP.
+Our registered office and principal place of business in the UK is at LG Floor, 4-14 Tabernacle Street, London, EC2A 4LU.